fabienlefloch/GoldfarbIdnaniSolver.jl/README.md

  The solution is in sol.
 It is possible through `factorized=true` to skip the factorization step for further speed-up.
 In this case, the matrix D should contain its inverse square root.
 The parameter `meq=0` allows to specify the number of equalities (as in quadprog R package).

  ## Example
-A good example that shows the performance of the solver is to render an initially non convex set of financial option prices, convex.
+A good example that shows the performance of the solver is to find the convex set closest to a set of financial option prices.
 This ensures the so-called arbitrage-free property of the option prices, see [An arbitrage-free interpolation of class C2 for option prices](https://arxiv.org/abs/2004.08650).

 In terms of code, we fill up the constraints in the sparse matrix G, and associated vector h.
 The D matrix is simply a diagonal matrix of squared weights, here we input the inverse square root directly.
 And then we call the `GoldfarbIrdaniSolver`